thomasburguiere/ikey-plus/readme.md

 This app generates [single access identification keys](https://en.wikipedia.org/wiki/Single-access_key), using [SDD](http://wiki.tdwg.org/twiki/bin/view/SDD/Version1dot1) formatted file as input.
 SDD is an XML standard used in systematic biology to store descriptive data.

-If your descriptive data is stored in the delta format you can convert it to sdd using the [deltaToSdd](http://www.identificationkey.fr/deltatosdd/) webservice.
-If your descriptive data is stored in the Xper2 format you can convert it to sdd using the Xper2 software Export option.
+If your descriptive data is stored in the [delta](http://delta-intkey.com/www/overview.htm) format you can convert it to sdd using the [deltaToSdd](http://www.identificationkey.fr/deltatosdd/) webservice.

 ## Building the app##
 To build and use the app, you will need [Gradle](https://gradle.org).
 Once you have gradle installed, go to the root of the project, and run `gradle build`.